jgoldsmith27/GliaGrid/README.md

 ### ToDos
 - add layer boundary anotations to regular visualizations
-- lassoing into custom analysis
+- Complex receptor visualization support
 - add downstream support for H5AD file handlers in rest of pipeline (they do not work currently)